 However, in practice it is often the case that exponential distributions are not an adequate modelling tool for capturing the behaviour of stochastic systems.
 Examples of such situations include modelling file transfer over the Internet, timeouts in communication protocols and the residence time in a wireless cell.
 For these cases the modelling framework must be capable of handling general distributions, such as Pareto, Erlang, gamma or phase-type.
-An unfortunate consequence of including general distributions within the modelling framework, as has been demonstrated recently, for example in [12] and [13], is a considerable increase in the complexity of performance analysis, or, if using phase-type distributions, a substantial increase in the size of the state space.
+An unfortunate consequence of including general distributions within the modelling framework, as has been demonstrated recently, for example in [11] and [12], is a considerable increase in the complexity of performance analysis, or, if using phase-type distributions, a substantial increase in the size of the state space.

-In [14] we made an alternative proposal, namely, to remain in the CTMC framework and instead extend the logic CSL with a variant of the time-bounded until operator which allows generally distributed random time bounds.
+In [13] we made an alternative proposal, namely, to remain in the CTMC framework and instead extend the logic CSL with a variant of the time-bounded until operator which allows generally distributed random time bounds.
 In this paper we further extend CSL with expected time and expected reward operators which are parameterized by a generally distributed random time bound.
+With the help of these operators we can state that the expected sojourn time in a set of goal states or the expected reward within some random delay is at most (at least) some time threshold.
+In addition, certain performance properties of systems which contain general distributions can be calculated with the aid of this extended logic.
 We extend the efficient model checking of CTMCs against the logic CSL developed in [1] to cater for the new operator.
 Our method involves precomputing a family of coefficients for a range of random variables which includes Pareto, uniform and gamma distributions, but otherwise carries the same computational cost as calculating CSL until formulae.